draculagorst-rgb/Dark--/README.md

 # Dark_MD Bot ( Based)

-A customized WhatsApp bot based on the [Levanter](😋😈😋) architecture, optimized for performance with a reduced feature set.
+A customized WhatsApp bot based(😋DARK😈😋) architecture, optimized for performance with a reduced feature set.

 ## 🚀 Features
 - Lightweight: Only essential plugins included.